Updated on June 21, 2022

-The Green Mountain state has a storied brewing history.
-In fact, Vermont is often considered the birthplace of the New England IPA, once just an off-shoot of the citrus-forward East Coast IPA and now it’s own identifiable beer style.
-And while the small state of Vermont doesn’t boast a remarkable number of breweries, it does rank first in breweries per capita according to the Brewers Association.
+The Green Mountain State has a storied brewing history.
+The small state of Vermont may not boast a remarkable number of breweries, but it does rank first in breweries per capita according to the Brewers Association.

-Below we’ve picked out seven of the best craft breweries in Vermont.
+Below we’ve picked out eleven of the best craft breweries in Vermont.
 These breweries have become synonymous with Vermont beer and continue to innovate even after years of brewing.
-Although most people will just scroll on by, we want to take a moment to highlight a few smaller and newer operations worthy of an “honorable mention:” Wunderkammer, Hermit Thrush, Four Quarters, and River Roost.

 The Best Breweries in Vermont